grantj-re3/HandyOtherDoco/Health/SleepAndInsomnia/ShiftworkSleepSchedule.md

      E.g. Meals, shopping and exercise.
 1. Create a schedule by assigning start/end times (and days of the week) as follows:
+   - try to meet all the constraints you listed above
    - assign activities from the *Immovable activities* list first
    - fit in activities from the *Movable and long activities* list next
    - finally fit in activities from the *Movable and short activities*